17 Best Tools for Coaches to Run a Profitable Practice in 2026

 • Free for individual use with generous storage

-Pricing: Free for personal use (unlimited pages, 10 guest collaborators).
-Plus at $10/month for unlimited file uploads and advanced features.
-Business at $18/user/month for teamspaces and admin tools.
+Pricing: Free for personal use with unlimited pages and 10 guest collaborators.
+Plus at about $10/month for unlimited file uploads and advanced features.
+Business at roughly $18/user/month for teamspaces and admin tools.
+Enterprise is custom.

 Best for: Coaches who create original content, frameworks, and resource libraries and need a centralized knowledge base that clients can access between sessions.